 Canadian Indigenous Heroes

-Check out one of our favourite Heritage Minutes highlighting Tommy Prince, Canada’s most decorated Indigenous war veteran.
+Check out this video highlighting Tommy Prince, Canada’s most decorated Indigenous war veteran.
 Alongside Prince, many Indigenous men and women have made their marks in the fields of sports, politics, the arts and many others.
 Here are a few of these illustrious personages who have brought prestige to our country, some of whom continue to shine their light today!

 Activity Idea: Using the above 2 resources as inspiration, have students conduct a research project, searching for either physical or personal contributions made by Indigenous communities throughout our history.
 Use this Learning Bird worksheet or the Learning Circle’s Classroom Activities - Unit 9: First Nations Heroes to guide you.